-Contactor check
+- Contactor check

 With the system verified, that it is off, check your connections.
 A contractor is on the list of common repairs.
 Check the wires and make sure they still have good connections.
 IF it is loose, undo the wire, replace it back in the spot with a better connection, and screw it down.

 - Motor Fan

 If you notice the fan is having troubles, you can replace that as well.
 Loosen the setscrew then pull it off the shaft.
-Replace with new motor.
+Replace with the new motor.
 Secure wires off the old conduit

 You want to check for any amount of current.
 Many people turn voltmeters way down to the lowest.
 Place black and red on opposite sides of the fuse.
 A numbered reading will indicate a good fuse.

 - Capacitor Replacement.

 Capacitors do not last forever.
 Ordering a new one is not the worst idea.
 Before you remove the old one, make sure you get a drawing of how it looks.
 You want to make sure its installed the correct way.

 Sometimes you can change the filter; this filter can cause problems when it is dirty.
 The system will overload on power and turn its self-off.
 Check to see if ice formed on the coils.

 - You should check the thermostat to make sure it is set to heat.

 Looking at the thermostat it should be set to on.
 In addition, you need to make sure that it is set to heat.
 If you think it’s hot you may need to adjust the temp on the thermostat to kick the system on.

 - Checking the filter.

 You will want to check your circuit breaker.
 Sometimes they are tripped.
 If the system had an influx of air, it could cause it to kick off.
-Also check the on and off switch on the system itself.
+Also, check the on and off switch on the system itself.
 This is an important step; if you have kids, you should do this first.
-Kids are adventurous and they like to touch stuff.
+Kids are adventurous and they like to touch the stuff.

 - Repeat the step before and listen for the sound of a spark, next clean your furnace flame sensor.